Reserved Amount = € 0,00

 Yearly CO2 reduction: 35,4 tons

 Agromonte has been in the flower business since 1984.
 Agromonte uses hydroponic cultivation, which allows for greater production in less space, minimizing the use of fertilizers and pesticides, thriving for producing with the highest quality.
 Agromonte has a special focus on the welfare of its employees, providing them with health care, stability, and education.
 Agromonte also understands its role as a development agent in its surrounding community and is committed to being a good role model, for example, by using solar energy.
-Due to COVID-19, the school is providing remote classes and no student has withdrawn so far.

 The solar PV plant is connected to the grid since October 2019 and has the following technical characteristics: